IceBerge421/markdown-cv/index.md

 ### Panels Organized and Chaired

 `2025`
+"Play, Embodiment, and the Axes of Access: An Anti-Panel for Trans Zinesters in Anti-Trans Times."
+Queerness in Games Conference, Montreal, QC 2025.
+(Panel Organizer).

+`2025`
 "🔥 Critical Methodologies For Post-Game Studies (or, why games never worked in the first place and that’s the whole damn point)."
 Candian Game Studies Association, 2025.

 `2024`